emran-hasan/Digital-Unit-Automation/README.md

 # Digital-Unite-Automation-JUnit
 ## Project Summary:
-In this project, I have automated Junit WebDriver project automates the web form submission on Digital Unite Practice Webform.
-The test uploads a file with a 2MB limit, submits the form, and asserts the success message.
+In this project, I have automated Selenium Junit WebDriver project the web form submission on [Digital Unite Practice Webform.]
+In this test uploads a file with a 2MB limit , submits the form.
+When submit the form , asserts the success message.

 ## Prerequisites:
 - Java